 To Downtown San Francisco

-Board a Pittsburg/Bay Point train to one of the four downtown San Francisco BART stations.
+Board an Antioch train to one of the four downtown San Francisco BART stations.
 From there, it’s an easy walk or short cab ride to most San Francisco hotels and the Moscone Convention Center.

 Find your hotel on this map of downtown San Francisco.

 Board an Antioch train to the City Center/12th Street Station and you'll be right in downtown, a few blocks from Oakland Chinatown and Jack London Square.

 Returning to SFO

 Take any SFO-bound train from any downtown San Francisco BART station.
 If you are going to SFO from another city it may be necessary to transfer to an SFO-bound train.
 Check the BART System Map for transfer points.